 Mission to review the current situation of yellow fever in Angola

-There has been an ongoing outbreak of yellow fever in Angola that started in December 2015.
+There was an outbreak of yellow fever in Angola that started in December 2015.

-This mission, lasting for two weeks, aims to:
+This mission, lasting for two weeks, aimed to:

 - Review the epidemiological situation;